 For any taxon, there will usually be a genusspecies name pair; an LSID; often more than one common name; and in many cases a lifeform class.
 The Atlas relies on userfeedback to help to identify a most preferred common name.
+Synonyms are supported.

-There can be up to three types of data associated with a species entry that can be seen on the Add species search window- http://bie.ala.org.au/ws/download?q=\:\&fields=guid,family,genus,scientificName,occurrenceCount &fq=-occurrenceCount:[\%20TO%20\].
+There can be up to three types of data associated with a species entry that can be seen on the Add species search window-